joebertj/katacoda-scenarios/hello-world/README.md

 # GO Hello World
-This is an example repository.
-Starting building your own scenario by editing the files in this directory.
-Create additional scenarios by adding additional directories to the top level folder.
+This is a Hello World example in GO